pavankumaar/employee-tracker/README.md

 ### Frontend Setup

-1. From the project root directory, install dependencies:
+1. From the project root directory, install all dependencies (both client and server):
    ```
-   npm install --legacy-peer-deps
+   npm run install-all
    ```

+   This will install dependencies for both the client and server.

 2. Start the React application:
    ```